 The Toraja people are an ethnic group from South Sulawesi, Indonesia.
 One of the hallmarks of Torajan culture is traditional ceremonies.
 They have a wide variety of traditional ceremonies held on various occasions, such as birth, marriage, death, and even traditional ceremonies to resolve disputes.
 In general, these traditional ceremonies are grouped into two (2) broad categories, namely rambu solo' and rambu tuka'.
 Rambu solo' is a traditional ceremony to pray for matters related to sorrow, and rambu tuka' to pray for matters related to joy (celebrating life).
-For generations, both ceremonies involved elaborate and highly organized animal sacrifices, specifically for the funeral ceremonies (rambu solo').
-The most animal sacrifices are made at the rambu solo' ceremony.
-This is because in the past, whenthe ancestors of the Toraja people still adhered to aluk todolo, they believed that animals sacrificed during traditional ceremonies were offerings that would help the spirits of ancestors to immediately reach puya (heaven).
-The Torajans believe that if the ancestors can immediately reach puya, it will have an impact on improving the welfare of their living descendants.
+For generations, both ceremonies involved elaborate and highly organized animal sacrifices, specifically for the funeral ceremony.
+This is because in the past, when the ancestors of the Toraja people still adhered to aluk todolo, they believed that animals sacrificed during traditional ceremonies were offerings that would help the spirits of ancestors to immediately reach puya, it will have an impact on improving the welfare of their living descendants.